xtdb/xtdb/docs/competitors.md

 interfaces to RDF (or property graph) data, from their [FAQs](https://aws.amazon.com/neptune/faqs/):

-+ Neptune is ACID compliant with immediate consistency.
++ is ACID compliant with immediate consistency.
++ is designed to support graph applications that require high throughput and low latency graph queries.
+With support for up to 15 read replicas, Amazon Neptune can support 100,000s of queries per second
-+ Amazon Neptune does not require you to create specific indices to achieve good query performance, and it minimizes the need for such second guessing of the database design.
++ does not require you to create specific indices to achieve good query performance, and it minimizes the need for such second guessing of the database design.
-+ Amazon Neptune is a purpose-built, high-performance graph database engine.
++ is a purpose-built, high-performance graph database engine.
 Neptune efficiently stores and navigates graph data, and uses a scale-up, in-memory optimized architecture to allow for fast query evaluation over large graphs.

 https://db-engines.com/en/system/Amazon+Neptune